mofo110/loffl-rankings/README.md

-## Lazy Owner Fantasy Football League (LOFFL) Weekly Rankings
+# Lazy Owner Fantasy Football League (LOFFL) Weekly Rankings

+## Description

 There are two parts to this app:

-1. We first have to get the org chart.
+1. We first get the org chart.
     1. Read the weekly org chart `./data/input_org_chart.txt`
     2. Write an output JSON file `./data/output-org-chart.json`

-2. We then have to get the rankings.
+2. We then get the rankings.
     1. Get weekly rankings from [FantasyPros.com](https://www.fantasypros.com) for each position
     2. Match each position player with the org chart
     2. Write output JSON files `.data/rankings-[position].json`